influx6/reactors/fixtures/markdown/base.md

 # BaseTransport
-  We have wondered where it will go.
+  We wondered where it will go.

   ```go